smooll-d/smoollwallpaper/README.md

 - Option to not pause the script automatically when the desktop is not focused

-- Normal wallpapers (only on GNOME and KDE at the moment)
+- Normal wallpapers (desktops supported):
+	- GNOME
+	- KDE >=5.7
+	- LXDE/PCmanFM
+	- LXQt/PCmanFM-qt

 ## Upcoming features (hopefully)